-\Prerequisite units of competency - An asterisk (\) against a unit of competency code in the list above indicates there is a prerequisite requirement that must be met.
+Prerequisite units of competency - An asterisk () against a unit of competency code in the list above indicates there is a prerequisite requirement that must be met.
 Prerequisite unit(s) of competency must be assessed before assessment of any unit of competency with an asterisk.

-Employability Skill Industry/enterprise requirements for this qualification include: Communication Read and interpret routine information on written job instructions and standard operating procedures including simple drawings Follow verbal instructions Orally report routine information Use basic numeracy skills for undertaking measurements Teamwork Work alone or as part of a team Identify work roles, communicate and cooperate with others Problem-solving Check material/product for conformance to specification Identify waste and correct procedures for disposal Identify routine problems/faults in machine/process/equipment operations and act/report as required Initiative and enterprise Be capable of applying skills and knowledge to specified situations and contexts Identify actual and foreseeable workplace hazards/problems during course of work Minimise wasteful use of resources including materials and services in own work Planning and organising Select, prepare and lay out or assemble materials and equipment correctly Conduct pre-start checks on machinery/equipment Plan steps required to complete routine task Identify sequence of activities/operations Self-management Adhere to all safety requirements Perform work in accordance with job instructions and work procedures Learning Clarify tasks and required outcomes with appropriate personnel Technology Use dedicated tools, equipment and machines
+Employability Skill Industry/enterprise requirements for this qualification include: Communication Read and interpret routine information on written job instructions and standard operating procedures including simple drawings Follow verbal instructions Orally report routine information Use basic numeracy skills for undertaking measurements Teamwork Work alone or as part of a team Identify work roles, communicate and cooperate with others Problem-solving Check material/product for conformance to specification Identify waste and correct procedures for disposal Identify routine problems/faults in machine/process/equipment operations and act/report as required Initiative and enterprise Be capable of applying skills and knowledge to specified situations and contexts Identify actual and foreseeable workplace hazards/problems during course of work Minimise wasteful use of resources including materials and services in own work Planning and organising Select, prepare and lay out or assemble materials and equipment correctly Conduct pre-start checks on machinery/equipment Plan steps required to complete routine task Identify sequence of activities/operations Self-management Adhere to all safety requirements - Perform work in accordance with job instructions and work procedures Learning Clarify tasks and required outcomes with appropriate personnel Technology Use dedicated tools, equipment and machines

-INADORTANIT This qualification is run in partnership with Blue Dog Training.
-Students are enrolled as a student with Blue Dog Training IMPORTANT and this RTO issues their qualification or Statement of Attainment.
-A school student who completes this training may qualify for VETIS funding under the Department of Education and Training VET in School (VETIS) program.
+This qualification is run in partnership with Blue Dog Training.
+Students are enrolled as a student with Blue Dog IMPORTANT and this RTO issues their qualification or Statement of Attainment.
+A school student who completes this train and this RTO issues their qualification or Statement of Attainment.
+A school student who completes this training may qualify for VETIS funding under the Department of Education and Training VET in School (VETiS) program.